Reaseheath College & University Centre

+Reaseheath College & University Centre is a specialist land-based further education college and higher education university college in Nantwich, Cheshire, United Kingdom.
+Established in 1921, Reaseheath College began providing higher education in 1988 and later became an Associate College of the University of Chester in 2009, before coming the University Centre Reaseheath (UCR) in 2016.

+Reaseheath College & University Centre are members of the Land Based Colleges Aspiring to Excellence (Landex).

 Origins and history

 The history of Reaseheath goes back centuries and it is even recorded that a Roman road goes through the site.

 In 1919, both the Reaseheath estate and the nearby Henhull Hall were bought by the Cheshire County Council for a 'Farm Institute'.
 Two years later, this resulted in The Cheshire School of Agriculture (now called Reaseheath College) opening in 1921, originally just to male students only.
 Female students were allowed to join in 1926.

 In 1967, the School changed its name to The Cheshire College of Agriculture, before becoming Reaseheath College in 1993.

-In 2023, Reaseheath College was sold in two separate parts by Cheshire County Council to the Glover Agriculture Group for £125 Million due to growing financial problems expanding their forever growing land in the United Kingdom and Ireland.

 When the college first opened in 1921, only courses in Agriculture, Horticulture, Poultry and Dairying were offered.

-During World War II, normal education at the School of Agriculture was interrupted and instead the school was used for training recruits in the Women’s Land Army (WLA).
+During World War II, normal education at the School of Agriculture was interrupted and instead the school was used for training recruits in the Women's Land Army (WLA).
 By February 1943, over one thousand WLA recruits had completed their courses at the School; an achievement which earned royal commendation for Cheshire.

 During the wartime period, part of the education block on campus was also occupied by the staff of the War Agricultural Executive Committee and the National Milk Testing and Advisory Service.